Sing Your Life

-"Sing Your Life" is a single by English singer-songwriter Morrissey released in April 1991.
-It was the second single taken from the Kill Uncle album.
+"Sing Your Life" is a single by the English singer-songwriter Morrissey released in April 1991 by His Master's Voice.
+It was the second single taken from the Kill Uncle album, and was co-written by Mark E. Nevin, who plays guitar on the track.
 On release this was Morrissey's lowest charting single in the UK charts, reaching only number 33.
-One of the single's B-sides was a cover version of "That's Entertainment" by The Jam which had backing vocals by Chas Smash, a.k.a.
-Carl Smyth the second singer of the band Madness.
+It features former Madness frontman Suggs on backing vocals, who also sung backing vocals on the single "Piccadilly Palare".
+One of the single's B-sides was a cover version of "That's Entertainment" by The Jam which also had backing vocals by Carl Smyth, a.k.a.
+Chas Smash, the former second singer of the band Madness.
 Vic Reeves also recorded backing vocals for the song, but they weren't included in the final version.
 He is thanked in the sleeve notes.

 Critical review

 Stuart Maconie in NME gave the single a positive review, calling it "toe-tapping".
 Ned Raggett of AllMusic called the song "one of Morrissey's subtler pieces, and also one with a more upbeat and straightforward message than most."

 Live performances

 The song was performed live by Morrissey on his 1991 Kill Uncle tour.
 The song was last performed on 6 October 1991, and was dropped from the set list for the rest of the tour.
-Along with all of the material from Kill Uncle, "Sing Your Life" has never been performed by Morrissey since the 1991 tour, but it is frequently requested by his audience.
+"Sing Your Life" has never been performed by Morrissey since the 1991 tour, but it is frequently requested by his audience.
 When Morrissey hears the request, he usually replies by saying "I'm singing it."